 Sep 13, 2021: Made the Brother MFC-J6945DW the 'Better Cost-Per-Print Alternative' to the HP OfficeJet Pro 7740.
 Made the Epson EcoTank ET-15000 'Best Supertank'.

-Our recommendations above are what we think are currently the best printers that can print 11x17 pages.
+Our recommendations above are what we think are currently the best wide format printers that can print 11x17 pages.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our reviews for printers that can print tabloid size.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not too noticeable unless you really look for them.